Mechanistic inference of stochastic gene expression from structured single-cell data: Inference in Practice

 \section{Inference in Practice}

 The previous section highlights how structured data and richer models can, in principle, provide deeper mechanistic insights.
 However, increased complexity introduces challenges in connecting structured data with models.
-For instance, how does one infer cell-cycle dependent forms $\rho(t)$ rather than simple rates $\rho$?
-Or how should one handle unwieldy multivariate distributions from multimodal data or spatial patterns $x_1,\ldots, x_m$ with stochastic counts and positions relative to cell-specific geometric features?
+For instance, how does one infer cell-cycle dependent forms like $\rho(t)$ rather than a simple rate $\rho$?
+Or how should one handle unwieldy multivariate distributions from multimodal or spatial data, especially with cellular heterogeneities?
 These newly introduced obstacles amplify the need for carefully chosen inference strategies that push the boundary of classical inference.
 This section reviews emerging inference strategies for stochastic models, highlighting tradeoffs, practical considerations, and successful applications in translating structured single-cell data into reliable biological insight, as summarized in \cref{tab:inference_techniques}.